Miserlou/zappa-django-utils/README.md

 Now log in with the information that gets returned and immediately change the admin user's email and password.

+### Creating/Dropping a Postgres Schema

+You can create a Postgres schema with

+    $ zappa manage create_pg_schema

+and drop it with:

+    $ zappa manage drop_pg_schema

 ## License